-B. The Attorney General is authorized to establish rules and regulations interpreting the provisions of this act and concerning any person or entity who is not a health insurer subject to enforcement by the Insurance Department.
+The Attorney General may make rules and regulations interpreting the provisions of this act and shall be responsible for enforcement of this act.
 The Attorney General may impose civil fines of not less than One Hundred Dollars (\$100.00) and not greater than Ten Thousand Dollars (\$10,000.00) for each violation of the provisions of this act.

-C. Nothing shall prohibit the Attorney General's Office or the Insurance Department from sharing any information with each other as a part of an investigation regarding conduct that is prohibited by this act.
-Any information shared between the Attorney General's Office and the Insurance Department shall be kept confidential unless it is used during an enforcement action authorized by this act, the disclosing agency has authorized such disclosure, or the information is publicly available.

-A violation occurs each time a prohibited act is committed.

-SECTION 6.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 5405 of Title 36, unless there is created a duplication in numbering, reads as follows:

-A. Nothing in this section is to be construed or applied to be less restrictive than federal law for a person or entity regulated by this act.

-B. Nothing in this act is to be construed or applied to be in conflict with any of the following:

-1. Applicable federal law and related regulations; or

-2. Other laws of this state if the state law is compatible with applicable federal law.
+- A violation occurs each time a prohibited act is committed. - SECTION 6.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 5405 of Title 36, unless there is created a duplication in numbering, reads as follows: - A. Nothing in this section is to be construed or applied to be less restrictive than federal law for a person or entity regulated by this act. - B. Nothing in this act is to be construed or applied to be in conflict with any of the following: - 1.
+Applicable federal law and related regulations; or - 22 2.
+Other laws of this state if the state law is compatible with applicable federal law.

-C. Limited distribution of a drug required under Section 355-1 of Title 21 of the United States Code is not to be construed as a violation of this section.
+C. Limited distribution of a drug required under Section 355-1 violation of this section.

+Of Title 21 of the United States Code is not to be construed as a

-D. If any provision of this act, an amendment made by this act, or the application of such provision or amendment to any person or circumstance is held to be unconstitutional, the remainder of this act, the amendments made by this act, and the application of the provisions of such to any person or circumstance shall not be affected thereby.
+- D. If any provision of this act, an amendment made by this act, or the application of such provision or amendment to any person or circumstance is held to be unconstitutional, the remainder of this act, the amendments made by this act, and the application of the provisions of such to any person or circumstance shall not be affected thereby. - SECTION 7.

-SECTION 7.
 AMENDATORY 36 O.S.
 2021, Section 6960, as last amended by Section 1, Chapter 306, O.S.L.
 2024 (36 O.S.
 Supp.
-2024, Section 6960), is amended to read as follows:

-Section 6960.
-A. For purposes of the Patient's Right to Pharmacy Choice Act:
+2024, Section 6960), is amended to read as follows: - Section 6960.
+A. For purposes of the Patient's Right to Pharmacy Choice Act: - 1.
+"340B drug pricing" means the pricing agreement established

-1. "340B drug pricing" means the pricing agreement established under Section 602 of the Veterans Health Care Act of 1992, Pub.
-L. No. 102-585;
+16 under Section 602 of the Veterans Health Care Act of 1992, Pub.
+L.

-$\underline{2.~~"340B}$ entity" means a covered entity as that term is defined in 42 U.S.C., Section 256b;

-3. "Covered entity" means a nonprofit hospital or medical service organization, for-profit hospital or medical service organization, insurer, health benefit plan, health maintenance organization, health program administered by the state in the capacity of providing health coverage, or an employer, labor union, or other group of persons that provides health coverage to persons in this state.
-This term does not include a health plan that provides coverage only for accidental injury, specified disease, hospital indemnity, disability income, or other limited benefit health insurance policies and contracts that do not include prescription drug coverage;
+17 No. 102-585; - 2.
+"340B entity" means a covered entity as that term is defined in 42 U.S.C., Section 256b; - 3.
+"Covered entity" means a nonprofit hospital or medical service organization, for-profit hospital or medical service organization, insurer, health benefit plan, health maintenance organization, health program administered by the state in the capacity of providing health coverage, or an employer, labor union,

+'''

+1 or other group of persons that provides health coverage to persons

+'''